 How much money should I add to the card?

-I suggest $20 because that’s enough to cover any single order, but it’s not enough for someone to abuse the system and buy one of those really cool home espresso machines.
+I suggest $20 because that’s enough to cover any single order, but it’s not enough for someone to abuse the system and buy one of those really cool home espresso machines, or a round of drinks for everyone in the place.

 If you load it with $100 and let people use it until it’s gone, you can sometimes find it emptied in a manner of minutes.
 Inevitably someone will get greedy and buy twelve pounds of coffee grounds, or a new $40 tumbler.